tatsumoto-ren/tatsumoto-ren.github.io/blog/language-domains.md

 are able to choose a wide range of immersion content freely, understand it effortlessly and have fun consuming it.
-So, after a certain point in the journey you won't have to use domains boundaries anymore to guide your choices of immersion content.
+So, after a certain point in the journey you won't have to use domain boundaries anymore to guide your choices of immersion content.
 However,
-reaching such proficiency,
+reaching such proficiency
 requires immersing all the time, having a high level of comprehension in a variety of different genres of content, acquiring vocabulary from a wide range of domains.